 The NSW Telco Authority is building a Public Safety Network across the state to provide emergency services organisations with mission-critical voice services.
 It is also coordinating and aligning whole-of-government connectivity programs and priorities to provide better mobile coverage for citizens in areas not well served by the traditional network operators and drive improved connectivity outcomes for the state.

-To deliver these objectives, the NSW Telco Authority is seeking expressions of interest from universities, research institutes and industry to establish the Connectivity Innovation Network.
+To deliver these objectives, the NSW Telco Authority is releasing a Request for Proposal from universities, research institutes and industry to establish the Connectivity Innovation Network.

 Connectivity Innovation Network